XinJingHao/Sparrow-V0/README.md

 You might have noticed that the `SparrowV0/envs/train_maps/map0.png` contains no obstacles, so we will generate some random obstacles when using this map.
 For more details, please check the `self._generate_obstacle()`  in `sparrow_v0.py`.
 These random obstacles could constitute a more diverse state space so as to boost the generalization ability.

 #### Random initialization:
 The initial place of the robot could be randomized so that more state space could be explored.
 To this end, the robot will be randomly initialized according to the map-related files in `SparrowV0/envs/train_maps_startpoints`.
 We have already prepared them for you!
-But you can also customize your own random initialization files using `SparrowV0/envs/generate_startpoints.py`:
+But you can also customize your own random initialization files using `SparrowV0/envs/generate_startpoints.py` by:
 - open `generate_startpoints.py` and set the map you are going to work on at `main(map_name='map1')`
 - run `generate_startpoints.py` and use the left mouse button to designate random initialization points
 - press the `Esc` button to save these points, which would be saved in `SparrowV0/envs/train_maps_startpoints` with the same name as the map in `.npy` format.